openwisp/openwisp-utils/README.rst

     An ``ImproperlyConfigured`` exception is raised if group already has an item registered at ``item_position``.

-    Registeration of a model link or a generic link is only possible.
+    It is only possible to register links to specific models or custom URL.
     An ``ImproperlyConfigured`` exception is raised if configuration of group is provided in the function.